moleculerjs/site/source/docs/metrics.md

 ## Circuit-breaker events

 ### `metrics.circuit-breaker.open`
-The broker send this event if the circuit breaker module changed its state to `open`.
+The broker sends this event when the circuit breaker module changed its state to `open`.

 **Payload**